wasinger/simplelogger/README.md

-If you just need to output a few log messages to a log file but want to stick to the PSR-3 standard (thus having the option to upgrade to another logger) this class is for you.
+If you just need to output a few log messages to a log file but want to stick to the PSR-3 standard (thus having the option to upgrade to a more advanced logging solution implementing PSR-3) this class is for you.

 Installation
 ------------